Observational Evidence for Primordial Black Holes: A Positivist Perspective: Clustering of PBHs

-Collisions between clusters will lead to their disruption if the velocity dispersion of the halo objects $\sigma_{\hrm}$ exceeds their internal dispersion $\sigma_{\crm}$.
-Outside the halo core ($R > R_{\crm}$), this requires $r_{\crm} > 0.05\,( M_{\crm}/10^{6}\,\Msun )\,{\rm pc}$.
+Collisions between clusters will lead to their disruption if the velocity dispersion of the halo objects $\sigma_{\hrm}$ exceeds their internal dispersion $\sigma_{\crm}$, as shown by the broken red line in Fig.~\ref{fig:rcvsmc}.
+Outside the halo core ($R > R_{\crm}$), this requires $r_{\crm} > 0.05\,( M_{\crm}/10^{6}\.\Msun )\,$pc.
 The time scale for collisional disruption is constant within the core and increases further outward, so clusters will only be disrupted if the time scale at $R_{\crm}$ is less than the lifetime of the Milky Way.
-This requires $r_{\crm} > 0.9\,f_{\hrm}^{-1} ( R_{\crm} / 2\,{\rm\,kpc} )^{2} \,{\rm pc}$ and clusters will be disrupted within a Galactocentric distance $2.1\.f_{\hrm}^{1/2}\,( r_{\crm} / {\rm pc} )^{1/2}\,$kpc.
-An upper limit on $r_{\crm}$ comes from requiring that the clusters survive at our own Galactocentric distance, \be r_{\crm} < 20 \.f_{\hrm}^{-1} ( R_{\orm} / 8\,\rm{kpc} )^{2} \,{\rm pc}\,. \ee We have represented this line in Fig.~\ref{fig:rcvsmc}, together with the limit obtained at a distance of $R_{\crm} = 12$\,kpc, and interestingly, this scale corresponds to the minimum size of PBH clusters if $\fPBH\,m /\Msun \sim \Ocal( 1 )$.
+This requires $r_{\crm} > 0.9\,f_{\hrm}^{-1} ( R_{\crm} / 2\,{\rm kpc} )^{2} \,{\rm pc}$ and clusters will be disrupted within a Galactocentric distance $2.1\.f_{\hrm}^{1/2}\,( r_{\crm} / {\rm pc} )^{1/2}\,$kpc, where $f_{\hrm}$ is the fraction of the halo mass in the clusters.
+Clusters avoid dynamical friction providing this distance exceeds the value $R_{\rm df}$ given by Eq.~\eqref{eq:DF}.
+An upper limit on $r_{\crm}$ comes from requiring that the clusters survive at our own Galactocentric distance, \vs{-1mm}

+We have represented this line in Fig.~\ref{fig:rcvsmc}, together with the limit obtained at a Galactocentric distance of $16$\,kpc, and interestingly this scale corresponds to the minimum size of PBH clusters if $\fPBH\,m /\Msun \sim \Ocal( 1 )$.
 It is therefore expected that in the inner part of the Milky Way halo, PBH clusters in this case would have been disrupted by collisions.
-They nevertheless remain stable at larger Galactocentric distance that is typical of ultra-faint-dwarf galaxies.
+They nevertheless remain stable at the larger Galactocentric distance that is typical of UFDGs.